-At the Committee Meeting on 14th August it was requested that players were once more reminded about the 'playing up' rule.
-This is explicitly covered by Rule 7c.
+'Playing up' for another team is explicitly covered by Rule 7c.
 "Where more than one team exists in a club, no player may play in a team lower than that for which they are registered.
 In any season, a player may play up in a maximum of three matches regardless of the number of teams in the club.
 If this denies a player a regular game, application may be made to the committee for re-registration.
 However, if a player has been registered in a team lower than their personal standard or ranking would suggest is appropriate and by playing up in league matches would strengthen the other team, then playing up is not allowed."
-This has been the case since 2009 so please divest yourselves of the old notion of 'automatic re-registration', it doesn't exist.
+Note that there is no 'automatic re-registration' into a higher team.

-The AGM also discussed serving that does not comply to the laws of the game and it was agreed that every player should ensure they understand the current requirements of a good service and, crucially, make every effort to comply.
-There is ample information available on this website and the Table Tennis England site and individual umpires have the right to call when serves are very obviously faulty and gaining an unfair advantage.
+Serving that does not comply with the laws of the game - every player should ensure they understand the current requirements of a good service and, crucially, make every effort to comply.
+Experienced players in particular should set a good example in this.
+There is ample relevant information available on this website and the Table Tennis England site and individual umpires should be confident to call when serves are very obviously faulty and gaining an unfair advantage.